harithiduwara/CppIncolab/README.md

-# How to code C++ in https://colab.research.google.com ?
+# How to code C++/C in https://colab.research.google.com ?

 Step 1: Write %%writefile FILENAME.cpp in the firstline of the code block

 	%writefile FILENAME.cpp

+	OR

+	%writefile FILENAME.c

 Step 2: Code what every you want in CPP in that block after the %%writefile FILENAME.cpp line.